aquitania99/sydney-kids-activities/README.md

 resp = httpx.get(f"{BASE_URL}/radius?{query_string}", timeout=30)
 ```

 **Lesson**: URL encoding is a common source of bugs with APIs.
-When you see a 400 error, look at the full URL in the error message — often the problem is visible right there.
+When you see a 400 error, look at the full URL in the error message, often the problem is visible right there.

 ---